mikesportfoliohub/vibecoderwebsite/README.md

 ## Next Quests

-- Tweak LLM prompts to generate snarkier or sweeter reviews
 - Deck out the UI with custom badges, emotes, or theme packs
 - Hook in real-time analytics and see how your vibes land
 - Invite friends to race for the highest “Vibe Score”